A coupled vacuum energy model producing endless alternated phases of accelerated and decelerated expansion

 \section{Introduction}

 We consider a flat Universe filled with a vacuum energy\cite{Car01} coupled to matter and radiation\cite{Lim13} by respectively positive coupling functions $Q_m$ and $Q_r$.
-Couplings between dark energy and other species has been used even before the dark energy discovery\cite{Per99, Rie98}.
+Couplings between dark energy and other species\cite{Boh10} have been used even before the dark energy discovery\cite{Per99, Rie98}.
 They allowed to study various problems such as dark matter with varying mass\cite{Gar93} or the cosmological constant problem\cite{Wet95}.
-Some observational constraints on these coupled models has been proposed, mainly when radiation is negligible\cite{Ame00,Oli05,Yan14,Cos14}, based on supernovae, cosmological background radiation (CMB) and density perturbations.
+Some observational constraints on these coupled models have been proposed, mainly when radiation is negligible\cite{Ame00,Oli05,Yan14,Cos14}, based on supernovae, cosmological background radiation (CMB) and density perturbations.